-Why does promoting stringent EU climate policies, particularly for the transport sector, pose such a challenge?
+But why does promoting stringent EU climate policies, particularly for the transport sector, pose such a challenge?
 One reason is that the Commission has for a long time prioritised economic competitiveness and has endorsed liberalisation and privatisation in national railway sectors.
 This approach has (inadvertently) undermined more sustainable transport options, such as a large-scale public investment in efficient and attractive public transport.
-A significant factor in hindering more ambitious climate protection policies has been the prevailing influence of powerful lobby groups from traditional transport industries, and fossil fuel extraction.
+A significant factor in hindering more ambitious climate protection policies has been the prevailing influence of powerful lobby groups from traditional transport industries, including automotive and aviation, alongside CO2-intensive sectors such as steel, chemicals, and fossil fuel extraction.
 These entities consistently dilute EU climate legislation.
 The subsequent section delves into the railway sector, examining the impact of EU legislation on liberalisation, before addressing the influential lobbies of the car and aviation industries.